Kyle Rittenhouse returns to court as prosecutors seek his re-arrest for allegedly violating bond

 The defense filed an updated address under seal last week, which Thomas C. Binger, an assistant district attorney, said was only a post office box and not a residence.

 “The defendant continues to withhold his actual whereabouts from the Court even under seal,” Binger wrote in a filing last week.
-Binger told the court that permitting Rittenhouse to “roam freely” before trial is “extremely rare for an accused murderer” and argued that his address be made public.
+Binger told the court that permitting Rittenhouse to “roam freely” before trial is “extremely rare for an accused murderer” and argued that his address should be made public.

-Rittenhouse is charged with killing Joseph Rosenbaum, 36, and Anthony Huber, 26, with an AR-15-style rifle after protests following the shooting of Jacob Blake by Kenosha police devolved into a chaotic scene that included arson and looting on the night of Aug.
-25.
+Rittenhouse is charged with killing Joseph Rosenbaum, 36, and Anthony Huber, 26, with an AR-15-style rifle on Aug.
+25 after some protests following the shooting of Jacob Blake by Kenosha police devolved into a chaotic scene that included arson and looting.

 Attorney John Pierce, who until last week was part of Rittenhouse’s civil defense team, wrote in a November affidavit that Rittenhouse, his family and his legal team had been inundated with deadly threats since his arrest.